mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 ### Finalize and check description

-Finalize this ST at the sender's wallet.
+Finalize this SP at the sender's wallet.
 Check if description 'Thanks' was shown.<br>
 Finalize transaction.<br>

 ### Receive success message in on first confirmation.